learningequality/kolibri-docs/docs/coach/lessons.rst

 1. Select the desired lesson from the list in the **Lessons** tab.
 2. Click :guilabel:`OPTIONS` and select **Copy lesson**.
 3. Select the class to which you wish to copy the lesson to.
-4. Select the entire class, groups or inidividual learners to whom you wish to assign the lesson.
+4. Select the entire class, groups or individual learners to whom you wish to assign the lesson.
 5. Click :guilabel:`COPY` to confirm, or :guilabel:`CANCEL` to exit without change.

 If the lesson is copied to another group in the same class, it will appear in the **Lessons** tab as the *Copy of...*.
 Follow the steps in the next heading to rename it.